Federal Pell Grants

 Additional Pell Grant

 You may qualify for additional Pell Grant for a third semester if you received 100% of your Pell Grant for two semesters in the academic year.
 In order to receive the additional Pell Grant, you must be enrolled in at least six credit hours for that semester.
-If spring or summer terms count as the third semester, you must be enrolled in at least six credits total between both terms in order to maintain eligibility.
+If spring or summer terms count as the third semester, you must be enrolled in at least six credits total between both terms in order to maintain eligibility for spring/summer 2024.

 Pell Grant Eligibility Changes Each Year

-Your Pell Grant eligibility is determined each year when you submit the FAFSA and the government calculates your EFC.
-The EFC is an estimate of what you (and your parents if you're considered dependent on the FAFSA) can afford to pay towards your education each year.
-It is also an index number that determines the Pell Grant amount you can receive.
+Your Pell Grant eligibility is determined each year when you submit the FAFSA and the government calculates your Student Aid Index (SAI).
+The SAI is an index number that determines your financial need, based on your family's tax filing status, Adjusted Gross Income (AGI), household size, and U.S. poverty guidelines.
+It can also determine the Pell Grant amount you may receive.
 This can change each year based on several factors, which include, but are not limited to, changes in your or your parents' income reported on the 1040 Tax Return, asset information, marital status changes, as well as changes to household size or number in college for you or your parents.